Scarlett100/Scarlett100/README.md

 - 👨‍💻 I'm a **Certified Scrum Master** and have my **AWS Certified Cloud Practioner** cert.

-- 🌱 I’m currently revising for my **AWS CCP and enjoying Snowflakes Data Application course**
+- 🌱 I’m currently upskilling within DevOps.

 - 🔭 This year i'm hoping to work on **doing more personal projects and improving my Github**

 - 📫 How to reach me: **https://www.linkedin.com/in/morganscstewart**

-- ⚡ Fun fact: **I love languages and music.**
+- ⚡ Favourite tech tools : SQL, Snowflake & Terraform

 <h3 align="left">Connect with me:</h3>